OpenDataDSL/website/blog/2023-06-15-weather/index.md

     <img src="/img/blog/weather/weather.jpg"/>
   </div>
   <div className="col-md">
-  <h3>Weather isn't just sun or rain.</h3>
+  <h3>Weather isn't just sun and rain!</h3>
-    In this blog, we present how we handle complex weather data in our data management software.
+    <p>In this blog, we present how we handle massive amounts of complex weather data in our data management software.</p>
+    <p>We show you how we can deal with thousands of weather stations producing a wide variety of actual and forecasted metrics.</p>
   </div>
 </div>